-Japanese New Year, or “oshogatsu”, is one of the biggest holidays in Japanese culture and is celebrated on the first day of the new year on January 1st.
-Oshogatsu is honored with visits to local shrines to wish for good fortune and health in the upcoming year, and of course, celebrated with family and many delicious, traditional foods known as “osechi ryori”.
+Japanese New Year, or oshogatsu, is one of the biggest holidays in Japanese culture and is celebrated on the first day of the new year, January 1.
+Oshogatsu is celebrated with visits to local shrines to wish for good fortune and health in the upcoming year.
+And of course, it's a prime occasion to gather with family to eat many delicious, traditional foods known as osechi ryori.

 Zenzai, is a hot dessert soup made of sweet red beans and often served with toasted rice cakes (mochi) or smaller shiratama dango (mini rice cakes).
-This is not necessarily considered part of osechi ryori, but it’s a great dessert for the cold winter month and a nice treat for a special occasion.
+This dish is not necessarily considered part of osechi ryori, but it’s a great dessert for the cold winter month.
+Plus, it makes for a nice treat for a special occasion.